 Romuald is a passionate cyber security & privacy professional with over 15 years of experience in the web, mobile, IoT and cloud domains.
 During his career, he has been dedicating his spare time to a variety of projects with the goal of advancing the sectors of software and security.
 He is teaching regularly at various institutions.
 He holds CISSP, CCSP, CSSLP, and CEH credentials.

-Jeroen is the mobile security lead at NVISO where he is responsible for quality assurance on mobile security projects and for R&D on all things mobile.
+Jeroen is the mobile security lead responsible for quality assurance on mobile security projects and for R&D on all things mobile.
 Although he started his career as a programmer, he found that it was more fun to take things apart than to put things together, and the switch to security was quickly made.
 Ever since his master’s thesis on Android security, Jeroen has been interested in mobile devices and their (in)security.
 He loves sharing his knowledge with other people, as is demonstrated by his many talks & trainings at colleges, universities, clients and conferences.